 E-sourcing.
 Before buying materials or goods to run your business, it’s vital to collect, check, and compare information about different vendors to choose the best one.
 E-sourcing automates several steps of the traditional sourcing routine.

 Preliminary data collection.
-The system sends a standard electronic prepurchase questionnaire (PPQ) and request for quotation (RFQ) to each potential vendor.
+The system sends a standard electronic prepurchase questionnaire (PPQ) and a request for quotation (RFQ) to each potential vendor.
 After filling in the forms, vendors upload their answers into software, giving procurement managers instant access to all the information.